InvestmentSystems/function-pipe/doc/source/usage_df.rst

         webbrowser.open(kwargs[fpn.PREDECESSOR_RETURN])

-With these nodes defined, we can create many differnt processing PipeLines.
+With these nodes defined, we can create many differnt processing pipelines.
 For example, to plot two graphs, one each for the distribution of names that start with "lesl" and "dana", we can create the following expression.
-Notice that, for maximum efficiency, ``load_data_dict`` is called only once in the PipeNodeInput.
-Further, now that ``plot`` takes a file name argument, we can unqiuely name our plots.
+Notice that, for maximum efficiency, ``load_data_dict`` is called only once in the ``PipeNodeInput``.
+Further, now that ``plot`` takes a file name argument, we can uniquely name our plots.

 .. code-block:: python